MostAwesomeDude/construct/docs/misc.rst

 IfThenElse
 ----------

 Branches the construction path based on a given condition.
 If the condition is met, the ``thensubcon`` is used, otherwise the ``elsesubcon`` is used.
-Fields like Pass or Error can be used here.
+Fields like Pass and Error can be used here.
 Just for your curiosity, If is just a macro around this class.

 >>> IfThenElse(this.x > 0, VarInt, Byte).build(255, x=1)
 b'\xff\x01'